 ON THIS PAGE: You will find information about how many people learn they have this type of cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Primary bile duct cancer is uncommon.
 Each year, an estimated 2,000 to 3,000 people in the United States are diagnosed with bile duct cancer.
 The number of new cases of bile duct cancer is increasing, mostly due to rising rates of intrahepatic bile duct cancer.
 The reason for this increase is not known.
 It may be due to the use of more accurate tests to diagnose this type of cancer.
 Previously, intrahepatic bile duct cancer may have been thought to be a different type of cancer.

-The five-year survival rate (the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases) for people diagnosed with bile duct cancer depends on the location of the tumor and if or where it has spread.
-The five-year survival rate for a person with an early stage, extrahepatic cancer is 30%; with an early stage, intrahepatic cancer, it is 15%.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate for a person with an early stage, extrahepatic cancer is 30%; for a person with an early stage, intrahepatic cancer, it is 15%.
 The survival rate decreases if the cancer has spread outside the bile duct or into the nearby blood vessels before it is diagnosed.

 Source: American Cancer Society.

 To continue reading this guide, use the menu on the side of your screen to select another section.